Answered By: Jennifer Harris Last Updated: Dec 26, 2018 Views: 353

-If you find a broken link in your Blackboard course, please follow these steps:
+If you find a broken link in your Brightspace course, please follow these steps:

 - If the broken link goes to a library resource, please report the problem to us.
 Include as much information as you know, including: course name, section, instructor's name, and the URL of the link you could not access.
 We will get back to you as quickly as possible.